 Students who complete this program will be able to:

 PLO 1: Demonstrate personal behaviors consistent with public and employer expectations of professional EMS providers

 PLO 2: Demonstrate technical proficiency in the performance of EMS skills

 PLO 3: Demonstrate technical proficiency with the operation of EMS equipment

 PLO 4: Understand, interpret, apply, evaluate and effectively communicate EMS and general medical knowledge, including anatomy and physiology, necessary to function in a healthcare setting

 PLO 5: Communicate effectively and treat the patient with respect, maintain confidentiality, and comply with healthcare laws and ethics

 Students are encouraged to consult the Academic Advising Team (EMSProgram@lanecc.edu) before applying for admission.
-Program application and information about the point allocation system is available at lanecc.edu/hp/emt.
+Program application and information about the point allocation system are available at https://www.lanecc.edu/hp/emt.